javafun/javafun.github.io/_posts/2019-04-24-how-to-enable-beta-features.md

 ### Scenario 2 - Beta feature

-`CSR UI (Customer Service UI)` feature is a beta feature at the time of writing this post.
+`CSR UI (Customer Service UI)` is a beta feature at the time of writing this post.

 ![_config.yml]({{ site.baseurl }}/images/episerver-beta-features/CSR_UI_Beta.jpg)